 Is Ekubo Safe?

-Ekubo is rated as moderate risk — some novel mechanisms, generally well-understood.
+Ekubo is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

 Ekubo is the dominant decentralized exchange on Starknet, a layer 2 blockchain built on Ethereum.
 It uses concentrated liquidity (like Uniswap V3) with a unique architecture where all trading pools share a single smart contract for maximum efficiency and lower gas costs.
+On May 6, 2026, its EVM swap router was exploited for $1.4M via an authorization bypass — users should revoke any approvals to Ekubo's EVM contracts immediately.
 The protocol has also expanded to Ethereum mainnet in 2025.
 Its EKUBO token has 100% of supply already circulating with no future inflation.

 TVL